dank101/4.3BSD-Reno/README.md

 office for a list of supported hardware if necessary.

 For this distribution, binaries will be available  for  only  the VAX  and Tahoe architectures.
-The 4.4BSD distribution will prob- ably be available for all the  above  architectures  as  well  as several machines based on the MIPS processor.
+The 4.4BSD distribution will probably be available for all the  above  architectures  as  well  as several machines based on the MIPS processor.

-The reason that this distribution  is  not  labeled  4.4BSD- alpha  is  because  it  does not contain several major interfaces that we plan to have  available  for  that  distribution.
+The reason that this distribution  is  not  labeled  4.4BSD-alpha is  because  it  does not contain several major interfaces that we plan to have  available  for  that  distribution.
 These
 include:

      +    A  new  virtual  memory  system  using  the  mmap  interface described  in  the 4.3BSD architecture document.
-The inter- face is similar to the interface shipped in several  commer- cial versions of UNIX such as SunOS 4.0.
+The interface is similar to the interface shipped in several  commercial versions of UNIX such as SunOS 4.0.
      +    Support for ISO Connection-Oriented Network  Service,  X.25, TP-0.
      +    A new internal  network  layering  (``bstreams'')  combining features of the current socket layering and of Streams.
      +    Fixes, tuning, fixes, documentation, and fixes.

-This release does include several important structural  ker- nel  changes.
+This release does include several important structural  kernel changes.
 The most pervasive change is to eliminate the user structure fields u.u_error, u.u_u_r.r_val1, and u.u_ap by using a new internal system call convention: error = (*callp)(proc, args, retval);

 We are also reducing the use of other global variables  with  the intent  to  eventually  eliminate all references to the user area except for the per-process runtime stack.
-Thus,  all  substruc- tures will eventually be referenced via the proc structure.
+Thus,  all  substructures will eventually be referenced via the proc structure.

 Another major change is the  introduction  of  a  new  sleep
 interface: